Intelligence Agents FAQ

 What is an Intelligence Agent?

-You only need HyperLiquid to execute real trades (FULL_EXECUTION mode).
-For SIGNALS_ONLY and OFF modes, you can configure and run an agent without any execution permissions.
-This is the recommended way to evaluate a strategy before putting capital behind it.
+You only need Hyperliquid to execute live trades (Trading mode).
+For Signals Only and Off modes, you can build, configure, and run an agent without ever connecting funds.
+This is the right way to evaluate a strategy before putting capital behind it.

 How many agents can I create?